 Making a complaint can be a daunting task, so knowing who you can complain to and what to do is essential.

 We can help you.
-We've worked with Healthwatch England to produce straightforward advice will guide you through the process from knowing who to talk to, top tips on what to do and what you can expect from services in response.
+We've worked with Healthwatch England to produce straightforward advice that will guide you through the process from knowing who to talk to, top tips on what to do and what you can expect from services in response.

 Read our complaints advice